CamronWalker/markdown-lds-scriptures/Old Testament/23 Isaiah/Isaiah 24.md

 ###### 5
 5 The earth also is defiled under the inhabitants thereof; because they have transgressed the laws, changed the ordinance, broken the everlasting covenant.
 ###### 6
-6 Therefore hath the curse devoured the earth, and they that dwell therein are desolate: therefore the inhabitants of the earth are burned, and few men left.
+6 Therefore hath the curse devoured the earth, and they that dwell therein are desolate: therefore the [[All People of Earth|inhabitants of the earth]] are burned, and few men left.
 ###### 7
 7 The new wine mourneth, the vine languisheth, all the merryhearted do sigh.
 ###### 8